Guy Jenkin: Career

 He wrote the 2002 satirical comedy Jeffrey Archer: The Truth, with Damian Lewis portraying Jeffrey Archer, and the 2003 drama film The Sleeping Dictionary, starring Jessica Alba.

 Jenkin also contributed to the popular 2006–2007 BBC series Life on Mars, writing the sixth episode of the second series about heroin in 1973 and the Asian community.
 The episode explores racism at the time.

+In 2024, he and Hamilton created a stage show featuring original cast members of Drop the Dead Donkey which toured theatres in the UK.
+He has also written and is directing a film about the Tudors, titled Fools.

+Jenkin's novel Murder Most Foul, about the killing of Christopher Marlowe, was shortlisted for the 2025 Bollinger Everyman Wodehouse Prize.

 Personal life

 Jenkin is married to Bernadette Davis, the creator and writer of Some Girls.
 He lives in Balham in south London.